-You’re going to want to know Watson this October.
+You’re going to want to know Watson in Shepherd’s Bush.

 Because the creators behind the cult TV show, Steven Moffat and Mark Gatiss, have teamed up with escape room aficionados Time Run (whose previous escapades have involved shifting chronological periods; mysterious arcane forces and a robotic assistant named Babbage) to create a fully interactive, Sherlock-themed immersive adventure.

 Donning the deerstalker, you’re called to navigate Sherlock’s London and employ your powers of logic, observation and

 smouldering charm deduction to save yourself, your country, and very possibly the entire world.

 It all starts – like most heart-thumpingly high-stake adventures of subterfuge – in a shopping centre in Shepherd’s Bush.
 Head past Lidl, cast a furtive glance or two, then press the buzzer at Doyle’s Opticians.
 Naturally, you – and your most trusted group of mentally acute companions – are here for a group eye test.
 State your business to Stamford, the optician, and you’ll be ushered promptly into a back room…